 4. Interpretation of results

-This includes important subjects like definition of functional unit, system boundary delimitation, allocation, system expansion, change-oriented versus accounting LCA, consequential versus attributional modeling.
+This include important subjects like definition of functional unit, system boundary delimitation, allocation, system expansion, change-oriented versus accounting LCA, consequential versus attributional modeling.
 Impact assessment methodology and sensitivity analysis.

-Special emphasis will be given to various environmental and resource conservation problems that arise in conjunction with products of biological production systems (e.g. crop production, energy crops, animal production, aquaculture, manure management).
+Special emphasis will be given to various environmental and resource conservation problems that arise in conjunction with products of biological production systems (e.g. horticultural crops, field crops, production animals, aquaculture, food industry, pharmaceuticals).
 The students are also introduced to the concept of cost benefit analysis (CBA) and illustrative examples of CBA based on value transfer will be given.

-The objective of the course is to learn the theory behind, and
+The objective of the course is to teach the theory behind,

 biological production systems.
 The course will teach the students

 the basic principles for conducting an LCA and to evaluate

 Upon completion of the course the students should be able to:

 - Identify major environmental impacts of biological production systems - Show overview of the theory of life cycle assessment (LCA)

 - outline the definition of scope, goal, inventory analysis and impact assessment - Describe how LCA can be used for improving production systems